r-grandorder/fgo-guides/events/tunguska_sanctuary.md

   - They get evade and invul when you break a bar.
 They also get a buff that grants defense on attack.
   - Use the support ibuki and kill the giants with help from your own charger supports (e.g. Reines, Waver, Koyaya, Oberon, Castoria, Skadi)
   - Habetrot will remove the invul buffs on the turn you cast Mashu's Black Barrel Skill if you're having problems clearing the giants
+2. AN602-Ivan post raid quest
+  - NP Special Resist (1 time) like on the raid
+  - Charges NP to max and gains an invul buff on the final bar
+  - Habetrot can be summoned once to counter the Special Resist with Mashu's Black Barrel Skill
+  - Check the link for Main Quests above for more details

 # Resources / Credits / Notes